9 Hints for Selecting a Colorwork Palette for Stranded Knitting

 For five colors, add more color/interest by choosing another value for the main color and the second color.
 For seven colors, add two contrast colors.
 These colors will be adjacent to the main and second colors on the color wheel, going toward the first contrast color.
 On the triad, these two are complements of each other.
 And to go to nine, just add yet another value to the main and second colors, so each will have a light, medium, and dark value.

 There are many color theories, and I don’t call my method a “theory.”
 Rather, it’s an approach that works well for me as I develop my own designs.
-If you would like more details and actual “recipes” for choosing colors with this method, I invite you to check out my book How to Select Color Palettes for Knitting and other Fiber Arts, included in the Master Class: Fair Isle Knitting Collection.
+If you would like more details and actual “recipes” for choosing colors with this method, I invite you to check out my book How to Select Color Palettes for Knitting and other Fiber Arts.
 It comes with its own color wheel!

 Nancy Shroyer is a teacher, designer, and the founder of Nancy’s Knit Knacks, makers of ballwinders and other tools.
 She loves colorwork knitting and introducing other knitters to its joys.